 Take a look at the Peugeot 107’s performance numbers and you could be forgiven for assuming it’s a bit dull.
-After all, it has a 3-cylinder 1.0-litre engine with 68bhp.
-You’d be mistaken, because the way it drives gives the lie to those stats.
+After all, it has a three-cylinder 1.0-litre engine with 68bhp.
+You’d be mistaken because the way it drives gives the lie to those stats.

-The 3-pot engine is a potent little thing that pulls fairly strongly from the get-go, and which also loves to be revved when you really want to make progress.
+The three-pot engine is a potent little thing that pulls fairly strongly from the get-go, and also loves to be revved when you really want to make progress.